ShameekConyers/sic-optimization/docs/index.md

 ### Possible Heuristics

+#### Nearest Neighbor
 The simplest possible (good) heuristic is continually picking the closest neighbor of our given node until we run out of options and then returning to our start node.
 This is a fast implementation that on average finds a solution only 25% worse than the optimal solution.
+Given how fast this algorithm is it is phenomenal at using as an initial guess for other heuristics.
+One could also try to optimize this algorithm by looking ahead and having some discount future function.

+#### Ant System
-An interesting alternative is called the Ant System algorithm and it's derivative implementations.
+An interesting alternative is called the
+Ant System algorithm and it's derivative implementations.
 The Ant System is a learning algorithm that tries to mimic biological optimization used by ants.
 Given a collection of nodes $X$ the corresponding weighted edges also have